agcdtmr/learning-publicly/what-is-cURL.md

 ## Why It's Called "Client"
 cURL is called a "client" because when you execute the command, it immediately takes on the role of the requester:

-Initiates Contact: When you type curl --location --request POST 'https://...', your local terminal (running the cURL program) initiates contact with the AWS API Gateway server.
+Initiates Contact: When you type curl --location --request POST 'https://...', your local terminal (running the cURL program) initiates contact with the server.

-Sends the Request: It explicitly tells the server what it wants to do (a POST request) and what data to use (--data-raw).
+Sends the Request: It explicitly tells the server what it wants to do.
+For example: a POST request with what data to use (--data-raw).

 Receives the Response: It waits for the server to acknowledge the request and returns the result (a confirmation code or error message) to your terminal screen.